NETFLIX REVIEW 2026

 Current rates shown on Netflix US

-Netflix Help Center lists the current US plan pricing and extra-member add-ons.
+Netflix Help Center lists the current US plan pricing, supported features, and extra-member add-ons.

 | Subscription Tier | Monthly Cost | Adverts | Resolution | Simultaneous Streams | Download Devices |